Intelligence Authorization Act: History

-The Act, first passed in 1991, it has been suggested, was an indirect result of the scandals that were present during the Nixon Administration as well as abuses during the Reagan Administration.
+The Act is passed yearly, with the latest bills for FY2024 being introduced in the House (H.R.3932) and the Senate (S.2103), respectively.
+The Act was first passed in 1991.
+It has been suggested that this process is an indirect result of the scandals that were present during the Nixon Administration as well as abuses during the Reagan Administration.
 Following Richard Nixon's resignation, Congress reacted by passing a number of bills to strengthen their authority regarding domestic and foreign operations within the CIA.

-Following the scandal of Nixon, the American Congress grew increasingly skeptical of the secret dealings of the President.
+Following the scandal of Nixon, the U.S. Congress grew increasingly skeptical of the secret dealings of the president.
 While expanding the power of Congress, the Act also supported the Hughes–Ryan Amendment which prevented the President from denying his involvement in secret operations, in this case, those of the Central Intelligence Agency.
 This revision was most important during the Era of Skepticism in which Congress was most interested in the president's actions due to Nixon's Watergate scandal.

-The proceeding revisions have resulted in greater authority of the Director of Central Intelligence (DCI).
+The proceeding revisions have resulted in greater authority of the Director of Central Intelligence.
 Ultimate authority lies in the hands of Congress and can be displayed using two main actions.
 Much of the funding provided by Congress must be spent and publicized by the end of the fiscal year.
 This prevents the CIA from becoming involved in overly expensive operations.
 Congress is also the main decision maker regarding covert actions and can reject the funding of operations supported by the CIA, such as their attempt to overthrow the Nicaraguan government in 1982.